-An hour is good, a day is better, but in the end, only six months will do.
+An hour is good, a day is better, but in the end, six months is best.

 Twenty minutes of test-driving a car, which is what you’ll get at most car dealers (at the high end, if you’re pushy, you might get to take one overnight), really isn’t enough to make such an important decision.